keyshade-xyz/keyshade/docs/contributing-to-keyshade/setting-things-up.md

 docker compose up -d
 ```

-This will start the following things in a dockerized environment and then expose the services yo your host maching:
+This will start the following things in a dockerized environment and then expose the services to your host machine:

 1. PostgreSQL: This is the database that keyshade uses to store all the data.
 2. Redis: This is the cache store that keyshade uses to store the cache data.